Call Her Mom

 Call Her Mom is a 1972 American TV movie produced by Screen Gems.
 It was the pilot for a proposed series that was not picked up.
 It instead premiered on February 15, 1972, as a stand-alone film, and as an installment of The ABC Movie of the Week.

-It was directed by Jerry Paris.
+The movie was a huge ratings success.

 Plot

 A waitress becomes housemother for a college fraternity.
 The setting is Beardsley College, where Alpha Rho Epsilon House (the Greek letters are APE) is a party-all-the-time fraternity.
 The housemother has quit because she cannot control their wild behavior.
 Twelve other housemothers had left before her.

 Connie Stevens enters as a waitress fed up with her job.
 She loudly quits during a busy rush at the restaurant.
 The fraternity brothers witness her quitting and offer her a job as housemother.

 The fraternity members expect that she will be lenient, but she takes her role as housemother seriously and lays down the law.
 She also gets involved with the national women's liberation movement, which causes a rift with the conservative college dean, played by Van Johnson.
 Beardsley College experiences picketing and protests like other American universities in 1972.

 Mini-skirt clad Connie Stevens sings "Come On-a My House" and provides the sexual tension in the all-male fraternity.
 Jim Hutton and Charles Nelson Reilly are the co-stars.
 Mike Evans, who co-starred in All in the Family and The Jeffersons as Lionel Jefferson, also appeared as a fraternity member.